 - interior design

 A design qualification is good preparation for work in production design as it will allow you to build up a portfolio, which you can use to demonstrate your imagination, technical ability and strong sense of spatial understanding.

-Some courses have been approved by Creative Skillset, the skills body for the creative industries.
+Some courses have been approved by ScreenSkills, the skills charity for the screen industries.
 Relevant courses include degrees in TV and film set design and a Masters in production design.
-Find out more by visiting the Creative Skillset Courses Directory.

 Specialist postgraduate qualifications may be useful and could help you to make valuable contacts in the industry.